hugohn/coinb/README.md

-# SmartStream - an iOS app
+# CoinB - an iOS app

 This simple app is inspired by the original [Coinbase app](https://itunes.apple.com/us/app/coinbase-bitcoin-ethereum-wallet/id886427730).